ddnexus/pagy/docs/api/javascript.md

 ### Module import

-If you prefer to use pagy as an importable javascript module, pagy provides the `pagy.mjs` ES6 module available at `Pagy.root.join('javascripts', 'pagy.mjs')`.
+If you prefer to use pagy as an importable javascript module, pagy provides the `pagy-module.js` ES6 module available at `Pagy.root.join('javascripts', 'pagy-module.js')`.
 It exports the static `Pagy` object by default.
+If you use TypeScript you have also the types at `Pagy.root.join('javascripts', 'pagy-module.d.ts')`

 ### Debugging Javascript

 The `pagy.js` is a minified production-ready file, so not very useful for debugging, so use the `pagy-dev.js` in its place.
-It is a readable javascript file that works with modern browsers.
+It is a readable javascript file meant to be used only for debugging with modern browsers.
+It won't work on old browser, so don't use it in production.
+It contains the source map data so you can debug the source TypeScript directly.

 See also [TypeScript src](https://github.com/ddnexus/pagy/tree/master/src) for details.